 Although SocialPilot provides substantial discounts to non-profits, it is still essential to allocate budgets.
 When leveraged strategically and thoughtfully, social media platforms are an excellent way for nonprofits to connect with stakeholders, cultivate loyal donors, and expand their reach and audience.

 Tracking your success:

 - If you do not measure your results, you will not be able to evaluate the performance of campaigns.

 - You can track your social media efforts using SocialPilot to ensure that you are progressing towards your goals.

-- We also recommend using Google Analytics, Twitter Analytics, Facebook Insights, and YouTube Analytics, etc. You will be able to track the behavior of your audience, leading to better results.
+- We also recommend using Google Analytics, Twitter Analytics, Facebook Insights, Instagram Insights, YouTube Analytics, etc. You will be able to track the behavior of your audience, leading to better results.